cxz66666/pixiv-api/README.md

 # pixiv-api
-a simple random pixiv-pic api used express
+a simple random pixiv-pic api used by express